Strand PHIL.I Definitions of Philanthropy

 - How does celebrating Kwanzaa build community?

-Teach the students that each day represents a different principle and a candle is lit representing that principle.
+Give the overview that each day represents a different principle, and they light a candle to represent that principle.
 The candles/principles are called mishumaa (mee-SHOO-mah) and the candle holder is called a kinara (kee-NAR-ah).

 Talk about what a principle is.
-Ask the students to reflect on how having principles is good for the community.
-Brainstorm some principles together that the classroom community values or exhibits in order to get along and get their work done (patience, working together, perseverance, respecting others, honesty and so on.)
-Write their ideas on the board and see if they come up as they learn the principles of Kwanzaa.
+Reflect together on how having principles is good for the community.
+Make a list of principles a family or the community values or exhibits in order to get along and get their work done (patience, working together, perseverance, respecting others, honesty and so on.)
+Refer to that list over the seven days to see if they come up as they learn the principles of Kwanzaa.